General Program Information

 Course facilitators hold weekly office hours so you can connect with them and ask questions about the material being covered in the program.

-Online MS-DS students do not have access to campus facilities but can access online resources including CU Boulder libraries, Career Services, and ForeverBuffs Alumni Services.
+Online ME-EM students do not have access to campus facilities but can access online resources including CU Boulder libraries, Career Services, and ForeverBuffs Alumni Services.

 Tutors are not available at this time.
 We highly encourage you to work with your peers.

 Yes, students taking for-credit classes receive an IdentiKey, which includes your CU Boulder login name and password.
-Your IdentiKey uniquely identifies you and acts as your student identification number.
-Students do not receive a physical Buff OneCard (student ID card).
+Students can also receive a physical Buff OneCard (student ID card) for $30 by emailing a headshot, photo ID, and mailing address to firstname.lastname@example.org from your colorado.edu student email address.

 Students who have been admitted into the degree program will have lifelong access to Handshake through CU Boulder Career Services.
 Handshake is an online employment platform where employers post jobs and hold virtual events.
 Alumni can also use Handshake as a networking tool to connect with other alumni.